stripe-archive/stripe-payments-demo/README.md

     npm install

-Next, we’ll create a few default products and SKUs for your Stripe account.
-Run the `setup` script once:

-    npm run setup

 This demo uses the Stripe API as a datastore for products and orders, but you can always choose to use your own datastore instead.
+When starting the app for the first time, the initial loading can take a couple of seconds as it will automatically set up the products within Stripe.

 Run the app: